Skip to content

 Capacity preflight

 The Resource Manager’s view of an active sprint, at-a-glance.
 A donut chart shows aggregate committed/capacity ratio; a scrollable list shows per-person commitments with avatar initials.
-Three colour bands signal severity: under, at, or over capacity.
+Three color bands signal severity: under, at, or over capacity.

 Step 3 (Capacity preflight) of the hybrid PM flow — Sarah’s veto surface.
 Catches contention at plan time before sprint execution starts.